Josh Bailey: Professional

-Bailey signed a 5-year, $16.5 million contract with the Islanders on July 13, 2013.

-During the 2017–18 season, Bailey scored his first career hat trick in a 4–6 loss to the Columbus Blue Jackets on December 14, 2017.
+Bailey signed a five-year, $16.5 million contract with the Islanders on July 15, 2013.
+He finished the 2016–17 season with new career highs in goals (13) and points (56).
+During the 2017–18 season, Bailey scored his first career hat trick in a 6–4 loss to the Columbus Blue Jackets on December 14, 2017.
 Posting 18 goals and 53 assists for a career high 71 points, he was selected to his first NHL All-Star Game on January 10, 2018.
 On February 23, 2018, Bailey agreed to a six-year contract extension with the Islanders.

 Bailey was named an alternate captain ahead of the 2018–19 season.
 On April 10, 2019, Bailey scored his first playoff NHL overtime winner against the Pittsburgh Penguins.
 He scored his second overtime winner on May 24, 2021, again against the Penguins, on a turnover from Pittsburgh goaltender Tristan Jarry.

-On October 28, 2022, Bailey played his 1,000th NHL game against the Carolina Hurricanes.
-He is only the third player from the Islanders to play all 1,000 games with the team.
+On October 28, 2022, Bailey played his 1,000th NHL game against the Carolina Hurricanes and became only the third player from the Islanders to play all 1,000 games with the team.
+At this point, the view of Bailey as a player had improved among fans, though still "polarizing" to many.
+Bailey finished the 2022–23 season with eight goals and 25 points, his lowest total since his rookie season.

+In the off-season, on June 29, 2023, Bailey was traded to the Chicago Blackhawks along with a 2026 second-round draft pick for future considerations as the Islanders intended to dump his contract on a team with more space under the salary cap.
+The Blackhawks immediately placed him on unconditional waivers with the intent of buying out his contract.
+Approximately two months later, on September 14, Bailey was signed to a professional tryout (PTO) agreement with the Ottawa Senators.
+He was released by the Senators from his PTO on October 8.

 International play

-On April 16, 2018, Bailey replaced Vince Dunn on Team Canada's senior team at the 2018 IIHF World Championship.
+On April 16, 2018, Bailey replaced Vince Dunn on Canada's senior team at the 2018 IIHF World Championship.

+Personal life

+Bailey married his fiancée Megan McTeague on July 3, 2015, in Toronto.
+They have three children together; two sons and one daughter.